pagarba/hope-box/examples/README.md

-# HOPE-Box - Example Idea Code
+# HopeBox - Example Idea Code

 Some code to prove different concepts on different platforms using different languages.